OsirisTerje/osiristerje.github.io/content/nunit/How-to-convert-NUnit-Assert.AreEqual-to-fluent-Assert.That-syntax-easily.md

 date: 2018-11-03T22:44:25+01:00
 author: terje
 layout: post
+categories:
+ - nunit
+ - howto
 ---

 Once upon a time it was declared that an Assert statement should have constraints given as AreEqual and AreNotEqual.
 Further it was declared that it should be written in the opposite way of how a developer will think, that is with the expected value first and the actual value last.
-Why this was made so, is still unclear.
+Why this was made so, is still unknown.

-And then we end up with tons of code like:
+But we end up with tons of code like:

 ```cs
 Assert.AreEqual("Zulu", zulu.Name);